Joshua-Stradling/drmario64-mods/README.md

 ## Known Errors

-- This mod **does not run properly on certain emulators** such as Project64 (there are visual glitches such as the capsules being invisible).
-However, it **does run on cen64 and the original N64** (if you have a flash cartridge).
-It likely requires accurate emulation (rather than taking shortcuts that work for the original, but not modified versions such as this).
 - The extra 3 capsules are **not shown on 1 Player modes** such as classic or marathon.
 - The added capsules are **not shown during the level countdown**.
 - The preview **disappears whenever a capsule drops** for a split second.